 Email archiving solutions sound like they are only useful for large enterprise-level organizations.
 For small businesses, it often seems to be too much hassle to implement an archiver, so many don’t bother.
 However, if you are small or medium business owner, you shouldn’t ignore the benefits email archiving can bring you.

 Ask yourself the following questions to see if email archiving is right for you.

 Is email important to my business?

 Even if you don’t use email to sell to your customers, it doesn’t mean that it is unimportant.
 The answer, in all cases, is that email is ‘very important‘ to your business.

 All companies use email every day to discuss issues, inform employees and invoice customers for payment.
 Without email, a business simply can’t function properly.

 Are there any legal requirements I have to follow?

-If you run a small business, you might think that you aren’t in a regulated industry.
+If you run a small or medium business, you might think that you aren’t in a regulated industry.
 Depending on what you do, some industries have much stricter regulations than others, particularly healthcare and finance.